psycopg/psycopg/docs/advanced/typing.rst

 -----------------------------------

 The `~Cursor.execute()` method and similar should only receive a literal string as input, according to :pep:`675`.
-This mean that the query should come from a literal string in your code, not from an arbitrary string expression.
+This means that the query should come from a literal string in your code, not from an arbitrary string expression.